strawberryjellyfish/jellyfish-counter/trunk/readme.txt

 Note:

-There have been changes in class names after vesrion 1.0, if you have added custom counter styles to your WordPress theme you may need to make minor changes to reflect the new CSS classes applied to counter elements.
+There have been changes in class names after version 1.0, if you have added custom counter styles to your WordPress theme you may need to make minor changes to reflect the new CSS classes applied to counter elements.